Weight: 5.3 ounces

 Insta360 One X2: Verdict

 Let’s face it: VR headsets haven’t exactly taken off, and while looking at creepy real estate walkthroughs is fun, it’s not something that’s going to make you go out and buy a 360 camera.
 Insta360 has smartly recognized this, and designed its products and apps to take advantage of the fact that a 360 camera can be used for more than just taking 360 photos and videos.

 Rather, through some clever in-app tools, you can create videos that would previously have taken a crew with numerous cameras and some sophisticated software to achieve.
-I’m waiting for the final production firmware for the Insta360 One X2 to roll out before I give this hands-on review a final rating, but I’m impressed so far.
+If you're looking for one 360 camera to take with you anywhere, the Insta360 One X2 is it.